wprender/cloudbreak-docs/docs/index.md

 Cloudbreak has two main components: the **Cloudbreak Application** and the **Cloudbreak Deployer**.

 The **Cloudbreak Application** is made up from microservices (Cloudbreak, Uluwatu, Sultans, ...).
-The **Cloudbreak Deployer** helps you to deploy the Cloudbreak application automatically in environments with Docker support.
+The **Cloudbreak Deployer** helps you to deploy the Cloudbreak application automatically with Docker support.
 Once the Cloudbreak Application is deployed you can use it to provision HDP clusters in different cloud environments.

 > For an architectural overview of the Cloudbreak Deployer, the Cloudbreak Application, Apache Ambari, Docker and the rest of the Cloudbreak components, please follow this [link](architecture.md).